 Medium-mature leaves make green vein kratom.
 When the leaves are selected, the alkaloid levels are at their peak.
 Because of this, these strains fall in the middle as far as their effects go.
 They can provide a little of everything but excel at nothing.
 Green strains are perfect for beginners or for those that don’t require a potent white or red.

-Yellow vein kratom is a form of green vein kratom whose color and effects cahnge throughout the drying process.
+Yellow vein kratom is a green vein kratom whose color and effects change throughout the drying process.
 Another theory is that yellow strains are fermented whites.

 These strains increase feelings of pleasure and vigor while lowering anxiety and depression.
 They are similar to green because the effects are mild and balanced, providing pain relief, enhanced concentration, and a better overall mood for a surprising amount of time.

 There can be mild to moderate side effects resulting from mixing kratom and doxycycline.
 A slowdown in their metabolism and a decreased bioavailability of kratom can result from mixing them, making one or both ineffective.

 Don’t start taking these on your own; always consult your prescribing physician first.
 If you have to take them anyways, ensure a 2-hour time interval between them.